Sheets in Projects

 Use single color rules to highlight cells in one color when they match specific conditions.

-1. Choose a numeric column (Number, Percentage, Rating, or Currency).
+1. Choose a numeric column, such as Number, Percentage, Rating, or Currency.

 2. Set a condition: greater than, less than, equal to, greater than or equal to, or less than or equal to.